 ARENA’s funded solar projects have helped to break at least 11 solar cell efficiency world records.
 Thanks in part to ARENA’s efforts, the large-scale solar sector is now on the cusp of cost parity with wind energy, up to five years ahead of schedule.
 And there are still more exciting and beneficial changes to come.

-There are currently two main types of solar energy technologies:
+There are currently two main types of solar energy technology:

-- solar photovoltaic (PV): the conversion of sunlight directly into electricity using photovoltaic cells.
-PV systems can be installed on rooftops, integrated into building designs and vehicles, or scaled up to megawatt scale power plants.
+This technology converts sunlight directly into electricity using photovoltaic (PV) cells.
+The solar PV cells are combined in panels.
+They can be put on rooftops, integrated into building designs and vehicles, or installed by the thousands across fields to create large-scale solar power plants.

 Concentrating solar PV uses fields of sun-tracking mirrors called heliostats to concentrate sunlight onto highly efficient PV cells located inside a receiver at the top of a mast or tower.

 This technology converts sunlight into thermal energy (or heat), which in the past has been used mainly for space heating or to heat water (such as in a solar hot water system).